featurepeek/marketing-website/content/blog/how-to-make-your-team-still-feel-like-a-team-while-being-remote/index.md

 ---
 title: How to make your team still feel like a team while being remote
 date: "2020-04-16T12:12:03.284Z"
-description: Need a description
+description: We're all in this together, here are some tips for doing it well
 hero: hero.jpg
 author: ericsilverman
 ---

-Well, we're just over a month into shelter in place and it's it's starting to feel like the initial panic of "oh shit, what do we do" has worn off a bit.
+Well, we're just over a month into shelter in place and it's it's starting to feel like the initial panic of "well, what do we do?" has worn off a bit.
 Teams are meeting regularly on Zoom, but a new set of challenges exist.

 We don't know how long this will last, and even once sheltering in place is over, life most likely won't go back to normal for quite some time, or possibly ever.
 The norm has changed and the past month has definitely shown that more teams will go fully remote in the future, pandemic or not.